Plus shipping costs. No VAT due to § 19, German UStG.

 Our Atlantik 6 is a real and true workhorse.
 Stamped 74 C means built in March 1974.
 No matter if New Sound, Fret Jet, Caravelle, Sorento or Atlantik – all these models were Gibson ES fighters.
 More or less independent and more or less successful.
 But today more and more musicians prefer the seventies Framus compared to a Gibson from that time.
 Inferior reputation, but ahead concerning quality and sound – after more than one direct comparison we have to confirm this.
 But the main argument is the price: An Atlantik 6 isn’t a cheap deal anymore, but costs four times less than an original Gibson from that period.

 The body is completely made of maple.
 Soundhole isn’t real but a sticker, no open resonance space, but not a solid body, due to weight reasons.
 All of laminated wood, supporting steadiness and preventing feedback.
 To provide maximum stability and prevent feedback noises there’s a massive sustainblock of mahogany inside.
-The modern shaped neck is made of often proved laminated maple.
+The modern shaped neck is made of often proved multiply beech wood.
 Overall the Atlantik 6 is built for eternity and nearly undestroyable.
 Rosewood fingerboard, creme white bindings around the top and massive nickel plated hardware.
 Open Framus tuners.
 Adjustable bridge and a tailpiece with pitch stable tremolo system and whammy bar.

 The guitar fitting is often proved standard.
 Two Framus P 90 single coil pickups.
 No trendy seventies experiments but one volume and one tone control, combined with a three way pickup selector switch.
 No need for more to provide lots of different sounds.